C++ Modules (C++20)

 1. Why Modules?

-- One-time compilation.
-A module is parsed once, then imported as a precompiled artifact (a BMI — Binary Module Interface).
+- One-time compilation — module parsed once, imported as BMI (Binary Module Interface).

-- Hard isolation.
-Macros, internal symbols, and unrelated declarations don't leak across the module boundary.
+- Hard isolation — macros, internal symbols, unrelated decls don't leak across module boundary.

-Modules are not a runtime feature — they change the build model, not the generated code.
+- Not a runtime feature — changes build model, not generated code.

 2. Importing a Module